OVERVIEW: THE DISNEY WORLD SWAN AND DOLPHIN FOR FIRST TIME VISITORS

 Standard rooms at the Swan and Dolphin are similarly-sized (the bedroom area dimensions are almost identical) but have key amenity differences that in almost every case will push family visitors towards the Swan.

 Dolphin rooms, at ~360 square feet, are about 20 square feet larger than Swan rooms.
 Most of the difference comes from 8 inches of extra width, which is not material to the livability of the space.
-Shown above is an un-refurbed room; refurbed rooms (below) are not materially different.
+Dolphin rooms completed a refurb in 2017.

 The bedroom space at both the Dolphin and the Swan is comparable to that at the smallest Disney deluxe resort rooms–the Wilderness and Animal Kingdom Lodges–and is smaller than that at the Disney moderates.

-Like the Disney values, the Dolphin rooms have just one sink, and like the Disney values, Dolphin rooms have full beds.
-Dolphin rooms are being refurbed but refurbed room keep their full beds.
+Like the Disney values, the Dolphin rooms have just one sink, and like most of the Disney values, Dolphin rooms have full beds.

 Swan rooms completed a refurb in 2016, and are better than Dolphin rooms for most families, as they have two sinks instead of one, and queen beds instead of full beds.